 Do the Ceramic Tile test.

 Get an unglazed ceramic tile.
 Drag your gold item across the tile, and you should see a slightly gold streak.
 Now, this test will scratch up the gold piece, so keep that in mind.
-Should the streak not be gold but black, then you have some fake gold there and not the real thing.
+Should the streak not be gold but black, you have some fake gold and not the real thing.
 An alternative method to this is to spread some cosmetic foundation onto your skin.
 Then take the gold item and streak it across it, as you did with the tile.
 If it reacts and you have a mark of some kind, then that isn't real gold.
 Real gold will not react or leave a black or green streak.

 Check with a Jeweler